billhails/CEKF/docs/NAMESPACES.md

 ### Lexical Analysis

-We'll need to swap in the context for each namespace before lexical analysis, the context is basically the prelude plus the namespaces themselves.
+We'll need to swap in the context for each namespace before lexical analysis, the context is basically the preamble plus the namespaces themselves.

 ### Bytecode